Felicity Meakins: Funding grants

-Meakins had previously received an ARC Discovery Early Career Researcher Award (2014–2017) and two ARC Discovery Projects awards (2009–2013 and 2015–2018).
+In 2025, she was awarded the Kathleen Fitzpatrick Australian Laureate Fellowship by the Australian Research Council to further her research into Indigenous languages and how they describe ecological information.

+Awards and recognition

-In 2020 Meakins was elected Fellow of the Academy of the Social Sciences in Australia (FASSA).
+In 2020 Meakins was elected Fellow of the Academy of the Social Sciences in Australia (FASSA) and in 2022, Fellow of the Australian Academy of the Humanities.

 The Kenneth L. Hale Award was awarded to Meakins in 2022, for her interdisciplinary work with Australian aboriginal communities in northern Australia, including helping with revitalization efforts.

 Selected publications

 Meakins has authored and edited more than fifty publications as of 2018.